-- Tampering with, misuse of, attempt to or conspiracy to misuse firefighting equipment (extinguishers, smoke detectors, alarms, or exit signs) will result in disciplinary probation and an automatic \$500.00 fine; it may also result in loss of campus residency plus other disciplinary measures. - 2.
-The intentional misuse of or conspiracy to misuse any fire alarm system will result in suspension, as a minimum. - 3.
-Propping, otherwise tampering with the proper operation of fire doors, or exiting through emergency-exit-only doors in non-emergencies will result in a \$300.00 fine. - 4.
+- Tampering with, misuse of, attempt to or conspiracy to misuse firefighting equipment (extinguishers, smoke detectors, alarms, or exit signs) will result in disciplinary probation and an automatic \$500.00 fine; it may also result in loss of campus residency plus other disciplinary measures. - The intentional misuse of or conspiracy to misuse any fire alarm system will result in suspension, as a minimum. - Propping or otherwise tampering with the proper operation of fire doors, or exiting through "emergency exit only" doors in nonemergencies will result in a \$300.00 fine and other disciplinary action. - 4.
 Alarms: Students may not disregard a fire alarm or refuse to evacuate a building in which an alarm is sounding, regardless of its nature (drill, false alarm or actual alert).
 Residents who fail to evacuate a building in a voluntary and timely manner will be subject to a minimum fine of \$100.00 and other disciplinary action.